-When we set out, our intention was to travel around South America for a couple of years and see how things played out before deciding our next move.
+When we set out, we intended to travel around South America for a couple of years and see how things played out before deciding our next move.

 We shipped her from Europe to South America and haven’t looked back since.

-We have much more to see and while our journey continues, so does our lifestyle of living in a van.
+We have much more to see and while our journey continues, so does our van life.

 Since becoming van dwellers ourselves, we can see it’s for good reason.